 Her treasured "Castle" was destroyed by fire, and today the barren remains stand in a wooded area.
 The area surrounding her home has been made a recreational area, known as Madame Sherri Forest.

 Amazon listing for book, Madame Sherri - The Special Edition, by Eric Stanway and David Fiske (2014).
-This book updates Stanway's earlier work on Madame Sherri.
+This book updates Stanway's earlier work on Madame Sherri, and contains much new information on this fascinating woman.

 Articles from Yankee Magazine: